mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 As you can see by this illustration above, some of our tests are failing (marked with red triangles).
 Remember that we have confirmed the requirements in the meantime, so the initial implementation might not fit them.

-Let's take the Hat's tests for example.
-We were expecting both 20 and 29 to award the Hat, but the 20 was awarded the Mug.
-Looking into the code it becomes clear that the issue here is that it is verifying if the number is HIGHER than 20 - `if (insertedNumber > 20)` -, so only 21 or higher will offer the Hat.
+Let's take the *Hat's* tests for example.
+We were expecting both 20 and 29 to award the *Hat*, but the 20 was awarded the *Mug*.
+Looking into the code it becomes clear that the issue here is that it is verifying if the number is HIGHER than 20 - `if (insertedNumber > 20)` -, so only 21 or higher will offer the *Hat*.
 We can easily fix this, as well as the other offers, by changing `>` by `>=`, as presented below.

 ```jsx
 if (insertedNumber >= 30)